2090 Untamed

 What did readers say?

-Maybe Zee could be fooled into believing I needed more time to sell the pills.
-It was my first deal after all.
-I willed an impish grin.
-“Thanks for the pep talk, but I can sell H faster when I’m not tied up.”
-The factory’s fumes sandpapered my vocal cords, chain-smoker style.
+I slapped on a sneer.
+“Thanks for the pep talk, but I can move H faster when I’m not tied up.”
+My voice came out rough, the factory’s fumes having sandpapered my vocal cords, chain-smoker style.

 mapS